Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 From Salem in New Hampshire.

-Ooh, is that where the witch trials are from?
+Is that where the witch trials are from?

 That might have been Massachusetts.

-A couple of say.
+A couple of salons.

 Similar sort of area, right?